MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 ms.custom: bap-template
 ms.search.form: '7335, 7337, 7339, 7340, 7341, 7362, 9008'
 ---
-# Walkthrough: Picking and Shipping in Basic Warehouse Configurations
+# <a name="walkthrough-picking-and-shipping-in-basic-warehouse-configurations"></a>Walkthrough: Picking and Shipping in Basic Warehouse Configurations

 In [!INCLUDE[prod_short](includes/prod_short.md)], you pick and ship items using one of four methods, as described in the following table.